hyperstack-org/hyperstack/ruby/hyper-policy/README.md

-# hyper-gate
+# hyper-policy
 Policy for Hyperstack

 ## Installation
 take this from the repo
 then in your shell:
-`$ hyper-gate-installer`
+`$ hyper-policy-installer`

 This will create directories and install a default gate handler in your projects `hyperstack/handlers` directory or `app/hyperstack/handlers`, depending on your config.

 ## Usage
-You may modify the installed GateHandler.
+You may modify the installed PolicyHandler.
 See the gate_handler.rb file.
 To create a policy for a class, name the policy after the class + 'Policy'.
 For example, for a class 'SuperDuper' the policy must be named 'SuperDuperPolicy'